-Instead, the NYC went searching for dated heavyweight equipment around its system to create its own "new" streamliner (the actual equipment turned out to be commuter cars built in the 1920s).
-This was not exactly a novel concept, even at that time, as the Baltimore & Ohio did something similar when it overhauled its Royal Blue in the mid-1930s.
-In any event, the NYC came up with a seven-car consist and went to work redesigning the cars into a streamlined appearance.
-While the railroad did not rebuild the cars from the ground up it did carry out a massive overhaul on them.
-This was all done at the company's shops in Indianapolis, Indiana.
-The interior work was thanks to Henry Dreyfuss, an industrial design who applied his self-described "cleanlining" approach to transform the cars into elegant works of art.
+Instead, the company went searching for its own design.
+What it came up with was an entirely "new" streamliner utilizing dated, heavyweight equipment which the railroad scrounged from around its network (these cars turned out to be aging commuter coaches built during the 1920's).
+This was not exactly a novel idea, even for that time; one of NYC's competitors, the venerable Baltimore & Ohio, had recently done something quite similar when it overhauled its Royal Blue in a similar fashion (this was B&O's preeminent service between Washington, D.C. and New York City).
+The NYC's new train was envisioned as a seven-car consist and the railroad quickly went to work overhauling the cars.
+While they were not rebuilt from the ground up, considerable overhauling was carried out, all accomplished at the company's shops in Indianapolis, Indiana.
+The interior was the work of Henry Dreyfuss, an industrial design who applied his self-described "cleanlining" approach to transform the cars into elegant works of art.

-After Dreyfuss was finished the train carried a similar look the legendary 20th Century Limited he designed a few years later.
-The Mercury carried clean looks with pastels, carpeting, sealed windows, indirect lighting, and the new technology of air-conditioning (which actually became a quite common feature on early streamliners of the 1930s).
-Of course, as to be expected, the train featured much Art Deco throughout.
-Overall, the seven-car consist included a parlor, coaches, a diner, lounge, and observation car (which, with wide windows and a round-ended design gave the train a very nice "finished" appearance).
-From an exterior standpoint the train also closely resembled the 20th Century Limited with its use of a two-tone gray livery.
+After he had finished the train carried a similar look the legendary 20th Century Limited, designed and launched only a few years later.
+The Mercury boasted a smooth, yet dignified look with pastels, carpeting, sealed windows, indirect lighting, and the new technology of air-conditioning (a quite common feature on many railroads' flagship services beginning in the 1930's).
+Of course, as expected, the train featured considerable Art Deco touches throughout.
+Overall, the Mercury's seven-car layout included a parlor, coaches, diner, lounge, and observation car (with wide windows and a round-ended design it gave the train a very nice "finished" appearance).
+From an exterior standpoint it also closely resembled the 20th Century Limited with its two-tone gray livery.